Security-Onion-Solutions/securityonion-docs/idh.rst

 Screenshots
 -----------

-Run Setup, choose to add a new node to your distributed deployment, and select the IDH option:
+Run Setup, choose to add a new node to your distributed deployment, and then select the IDH option.

 .. image:: images/idh-install-1.png
   :target: _images/idh-install-1.png

-Then choose from one of the common honeypot options or customize:
+Then choose from one of the common honeypot options or choose the Custom option to customize.

 .. image:: images/idh-install-2.png
   :target: _images/idh-install-2.png

-Starting in Security Onion 2.3.120, you can optionally prevent the IDH services from listening on the management interface:
+Starting in Security Onion 2.3.120, you can optionally prevent the IDH services from listening on the management interface.

 .. image:: images/idh-install-3.png
   :target: _images/idh-install-3.png

-If you choose the webserver option, anybody who connects to the webserver will see a web page like this:
+If you choose the webserver option, anybody who connects to the webserver will see a fake login page.

 .. image:: images/idh-webserver.png
   :target: _images/idh-webserver.png

-Connections to honeypot services will result in ``SO IDH`` alerts that can be seen in :ref:`alerts`:
+Connections to honeypot services will result in ``SO IDH`` alerts that can be seen in :ref:`alerts`.

 .. image:: images/idh-alert-1.png
   :target: _images/idh-alert-1.png